mandlerm/BookTracker/spec.md

 - [yes ] Include form display of validation errors (form URL e.g. /recipes/new)

 Confirm:
-- [ ] The application is pretty DRY
+- [y ] The application is pretty DRY
-- [ ] Limited logic in controllers
+- [y ] Limited logic in controllers
-- [ ] Views use helper methods if appropriate
+- [y ] Views use helper methods if appropriate
-- [ ] Views use partials if appropriate
+- [y ] Views use partials if appropriate